 Authorized immigrants and U.S. citizens also should be concerned about sharing information if they fear that data can be used for other purposes in the future, Waslin said.

-Currently, there is a large push by advocates and civil liberties groups demanding that tech companies hold Trump’s administration accountable and be “even more vigilant in fighting for their users in the courts.”
-This comes at a time when the U.S. House has moved to revoke broadband privacy rules aimed at blocking internet service providers (ISPs) from using their customers’ browsing history and app habits without their consent for advertising purposes.
-The effects of loosening privacy regulations across the board are deeply concerning for advocates fighting for vulnerable populations in the United States.
+There is a push by advocates and civil liberties groups demanding that tech companies hold Trump’s administration accountable and be “even more vigilant in fighting for their users in the courts.”
+This comes as the U.S. House has moved to revoke broadband privacy rules aimed at blocking internet service providers (ISPs) from using their customers’ browsing history and app habits without their consent for advertising purposes.
+The effects of loosening privacy regulations are deeply concerning for advocates fighting for vulnerable populations in the United States.

 Waslin added that she wants to see all federal agencies fighting to protect this information in equal measure.

 After nationwide immigration sweeps that resulted in the detainment of nearly 700 people, some immigrants are refraining from accessing benefits to which their families are legally entitled and not reporting crimes such as rape out of fear of detainment and deportation.
-If the government begins publicly releasing their personal information or sharing it with other agencies without their consent or knowledge, any remaining trust could be lost entirely.
+Any remaining trust could be lost if the government begins publicly releasing their personal information or sharing it with other agencies without their consent or knowledge.

 At a bare minimum, Bhandari said, this policy shift will be hugely expensive and time consuming, relying on a largely inept system that has already been proven to be rife with mistakes and unable to handle processing information in a timely manner.